 As usual check for all those clunking, knocking and creaking noises which as usual indicate worn control arm bushings, or sway bar links.
 These already mentioned parts are more often worn so you should be prepared to replace them.

-If you are familiar with the Mercedes models from this time then you know, that the most reliable petrol engines are the V8 and V6 units with the M113 and the M112 engine codes.
+If you are familiar with the Mercedes models from this time, then you know that the most reliable petrol engines are the V8 and V6 units with the M113 and the M112 engine codes.

 Balance shaft failure

-Then there are the newer engines with the M272 and M273 engine codes which can have the well-known balance shaft sprocket failure which can occur in cars made to 2007.
+Then there are the newer engines with the M272 and M273 engine codes (made from 2005) which can have the well-known balance shaft sprocket failure – which can occur in cars made to 2007.
 Although some cars made in late 2007 can have the updated parts as well – you can check the engine serial number through the VIN number and look on the internet if your engine is affected or not.

 The last possible problem of these newer engines is related to the intake manifold plastic outside arm and the inside plastic flaps which can break.
 Basically a plastic arm on the outside of the manifold can break, or sometimes the plastic flaps inside the intake manifold break as well – causing misfires, loss of power and eventually an illuminated check engine light.
 You can fix the broken outside plastic arm by removing and cleaning the intake manifold and replacing only the broken arm with an improved metallic one, or you can just buy a new complete intake manifold which is in a lot of cases a better and a faster solution, since after replacing the outside arm only the inside plastic flaps can still break.